 - Minister for Housing, Local Government and Heritage announces €3.1 billion housing budget

 - Approved Housing Bodies - Key Challenges in Light of Covid-19

 Share this article:

 Michael is Head of the Banking and Financial Services team at Hayes solicitors.
 He advises on a broad range of domestic and cross border finance transactions.
 His primary focus is acting for lending institutions and borrowers on leveraged/acquisition, commercial property, construction/development and SME finance transactions.

-Tim is an Associate in the Banking and Financial Services team at Hayes solicitors.
+Tim is a senior associate solicitor in the Banking and Financial Services team at Hayes solicitors.
 Tim has extensive experience advising both borrowers and lenders across a wide range of financing transactions including corporate debt facilities, complex cross-border financings, export-credit backed lending and leveraged/acquisition finance.